glrs/dmx/README.md

 When the `SeqDataWatcher` emits a `FLOWCELL_READY` event the handler executes `production_demux_flow()` asynchronously.
-As of writing this, you have to trigger an event manually if you want to play with it.
+As of writing this, you have to trigger an event manually or fake a real event for Yggdrasil to capture automatically if you want to play with it.

 ## 3. Repository overview